DFW - ORD

 DFW

-Use the airport’s app to find security checkpoints with the shortest wait times, saving you time before your flight.
+Use the airport’s app to check real-time security wait times and choose the shortest line, saving time before your flight.

 Read more about DFWby Ramsey Qubein